leokhoa/laragon/README.md

 - **Easy Operation**
   Unlike others which pre-config for you, Laragon **`auto-configs`** all the complicated things.
 That way you can add another versions of PHP, Python, Ruby, Java, Go, Apache, Nginx, MySQL, PostgreSQL, MongoDB,... effortlessly.
 - **Modern & Powerful**
-  Laragon comes with modern architecture which is suitable to build modern web apps.
+  Laragon comes with a modern architecture which is suitable to build modern web apps.
 You can work with both Apache & Nginx as they are fully-managed.
   Also, Laragon makes things a lot easier:
   - Wanna have a Wordpress CMS?
 Just 1 click.
   - Wanna show your local project to customers?
 Just 1 click.